josemaia/book-summaries/phoenix-project/summaries.md

 ## Chapter 5

-- Internal audit detcted potentially catastrophic issues
+- Internal audit detected potentially catastrophic issues
   - Response required in six working days, to a document with almost 200 pages
   - Audit caught multiple of the holes we saw in the previous chapters
     - e.g. untested changes to production